LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

-The model was extended with a~simple classification head on top, consisting of a~single linear layer, and fine-tuned on the task of classifying entity types of tokens.
-Fine-tuning on each of the Kleister datasets was performed separately, to more closely replicate the real-world situation where additional datasets are unavailable.

-We used the same hardware configuration as for model training (Section~\ref{sec:model-training-setup}).
-The models were trained with early stopping, based on the \(F_{1}\)-score achieved on the development set.
-We used the Adam optimizer, but this time without the learning rate warm-up, as it turned out to have no impact on the results.
+After training our models, we fine-tuned and evaluated them independently on multiple downstream end-to-end information extraction tasks.
+Each evaluation dataset was split into training, validation and test subsets.
+The models were extended with a simple classification head on top, consisting of a single linear layer, and fine-tuned on the task of classifying entity types of tokens.
+We employed early stopping based on the \(F_{1}\)-score achieved on the validation part of the dataset.
+We used the Adam optimizer again, but this time without the learning rate warm-up, as it turned out to have no impact on the results.